cslabcbnu/CGTIER/README.md

 # FATE
-FATE : Fairness-aware Allocate containers in Tiered-memory Environment
+FATE : Fairness-aware Allocation of containers in Tiered-memory Environment